acss-io/atomizer/README.md

 atomize -r src/rules.js examples/example-config.js -o atomic.css
 ```

+## Developer docs

+We have [wiki](https://github.com/yahoo/atomic.css/wiki) docs for contributors that want to help the maintenance and development of this tool.

 ## License

 This software is free to use under the Yahoo!
 Inc. BSD license.